SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

-## Algorithm Example: Summing All Values
+### Algorithm Example: Summing All Values
+This algorithm uses a row-major traversal of a 2D array along with an accumulator variable, `sum`.

 ```java
 int sum = 0;